ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 </p>

 This is the 2017 Mercedes F1 W08 Hybrid.
-It weights 702kg and has between 750 and 850 horse power.
+It weights 702kg and has between 750 and 850 horsepower.
 It is made out of approximately 80 000 different components.
 The price of the car is an estimated 10 million Eur.
-That’s just for the car, not for the R &amp; D that made the car possible.
+That’s just for the car, not for the R&amp;D that made the car possible.

 Looking back at the viewpoints from above, it is easy to identify how these relate to the construction of the car:

-* A Formule One car needs a very specific factory (_Development View_).
+* A Formula One car needs a very specific factory (_Development View_).
 It's not built in the same factory Mercedes builds its trucks.
-* The cars need to be transported all around the world (all the Formule One cars travel over 100 000 miles in the air).
+* The cars need to be transported all around the world (all the Formula One cars travel over 100 000 miles in the air).
 This can be documented in the _Deployment view_.
-* Maintaining a Formule One car during a race has a huge operational cost and requires a lot of coordination (_Operational View_).
+* Maintaining a Formula One car during a race has a huge operational cost and requires a lot of coordination (_Operational View_).
 Just count the number of engineers during a pitstop.
 * ...

-In the 2015 and 2016, the predecessors of this car won the Formule One World Championship.
+In the 2015 and 2016, the predecessors of this car won the Formula One World Championship.
 At the moment of writing, the 2017 car is also leading the championship.
-This pattern is quite common in Formule One.
+This pattern is quite common in Formula One.
 The older cars however, are currently up for display in a museum.
 They are rarely used anymore.
 This _throw-away_ approach can also be noticed when comparing to other industries like smartphones or smartwatches.
 A lot of the success of the car, must be its architecture then.
-More specifically, its **ability to change**: to adopt to new rules, competitors and market change.
+More specifically, its **ability to change**: to adapt to new rules, competitors and market change.
-If the architecture of a system, has the ability to change, it immediately has a competitive advange.
+If the architecture of a system, has the ability to change, it immediately has a competitive advantage.
 This is especially true in agile projects.

 > [Grady Booch](https://nl.wikipedia.org/wiki/Grady_Booch)